arianacerreta/IDGW-bioinformatics-pipeline/README.md

 *This step has taken about 30 minutes to run (with 24 cpus).*

 ## 6. Genotyping
 This is where this pipeline diverges from Kira's.
-If you are dealing with microhaplotypes, short indels, or positions that are highly likely to not be variable (i.e., diagnostic loci for species and you only have one species on your plates) continue with this pipeline which will use the software ```bcftools``` and ```samtools```.
+If you are dealing with microhaplotypes, short indels, or positions that are highly likely to not be variable (i.e., diagnostic loci for species and you only have one species on your plates) continue with this pipeline which will use the software ```bcftools```, ```samtools```, and ```htslib```.

 ### Filter .bam files by mapping quality
 1. If you have >1000 .bam files, run ```ulimit -n 5000``` to increase the amount of open files you can open at once. *5000 can be replaced with any reasonable number*